The Ultimate Traditional Art Training is Now Online

 Technology has transformed the way we live.
 We regularly deem the norms of decades, if not centuries ago, as impractical and archaic.
 For the vast majority of us it would seem inconceivable, to disavow: indoor plumbing, to travel cross-country in a wagon train, to raise our own livestock, to communicate through smoke signals or by carrier pigeon, or to refuse any and all modern healthcare innovations to save a life.

-Traditional painting shouldn't be taught in a studio setting
+Traditional painting doesn't need to be taught in a studio setting

 If and when it can improve our lot, why not utilize technology?
 The notion that teaching traditional art skills is best achieved in a live studio environment is extremely short sighted.
 It's a myth perpetrated by a small cadre of people who are desperate to hold onto their outdated beliefs for a wide and self-serving variety of reasons.